elwyncrestha/spring-email-microservices/README.md

 ## hystrix-dashboard
 This component allows to monitor our micro services (log streams).
 It exposes hystrix.stream at out edge
+* eureka client for service discovery
+* cloud config for remote configs
+* actuator for service monitoring

 ## client-frontned
 This should be an angular app client frontend.
 Didn't have time to finished :/.